mitre/heimdall2/libs/hdf-converters/README.md

-# HDF Converters
+# OHDF Converters

-"[Heimdall Data Format (HDF)](https://saf.mitre.org/#/normalize)" is our common data exchange format to preserve and transform security data.
+"[OASIS Heimdall Data Format (OHDF)](https://saf.mitre.org/#/normalize)" is our common data exchange format to preserve and transform security data.

-HDF Converters supplies several methods to convert various types of security tool data to and from the HDF standard.
-HDF Converters can be used in a variety of tools, and is currently well integrated with Heimdall itself, and the [SAF CLI](https://github.com/mitre/saf).
+OHDF Converters supplies several methods to convert various types of security tool data to and from the OHDF standard.
+OHDF Converters can be used in a variety of tools, and is currently well integrated with Heimdall itself, and the [SAF CLI](https://github.com/mitre/saf).

 ## Supported Formats
 1.  [**asff-mapper**] - AWS Security Finding Format JSON file, Prowler-derived AWS Security Finding Format results from concatenated JSON blobs, and Trivy-derived AWS Security Finding Format results from concatenated JSON blobs